karcodes1/Binomial-Trees/README.md

 # Binomial-Trees
 The construction of binomial trees in excel is a tedius exercise and frequently leads to mistakes.
-While taking a fixed income class in university I was inspired to write a program to solve these problems.

 The program solves for binomial trees using the Derman-Black-Toy model.
 It takes inputs of 90-d forward Libor and Imp. vols to calculate the binomial tree (these can be found in the 'tree-input.xls' spreadsheet.